Kylir/espruino-lis3dh/README.md

 ### Set-up I2C

 SDA pin is on pin 4 and SCL is on pin 5.
-Edit the end of `index.js` if you are using another wiring.
+Edit the end of `example.js` if you are using another wiring.

-The following code is executed at the end of index.js:
+The following code is executed in `example.js`:

 ```js
 I2C1.setup({sda: D4, scl: D5});